top of page

 Town Halls/ Round Tables (Eyes Open)

-After each quest/ revel players open their eyes and are called on to discuss what they know, share information, make accusations, and ultimately vote to lock up suspected enemies.
+After each quest/ revel players open their eyes and are called on to discuss what they know, share information, make accusations, and ultimately vote to eliminate suspected enemies.
 Strategy, persuasion, and careful observation are your tools here.

 As the game progresses, tensions rise, alliances form, and even the closest friends will question each other's loyalty.